DevNeoLee/DataVisualization4/README.md

             if (monthlyData.length == 12 ) { break }
         }
 ```
-Specific narrowed data part are collected and organized.
+Specific narrow-down data parts are collected and organized.

  ```javascript
     mapChart(monthlyData);